U.S. Department of Education Compliance

 NDSU is accredited as an institution by the North Central Association of Colleges and Secondary Schools.
-Some programs that DCE offers may be accredited separately, follow this link for a list of those program accreditations.
+Some programs may be accredited separately (see program accreditations).

-NDSU Distance and Continuing Education currently does not enroll students from the following states into an online program.
+NDSU currently does not enroll students from the following states into an online program:

-To determine the student complaint process for a specific state, review the State Higher Education Executive Officers (SHEEO) Student Complaint Information by State and Agency pdf.
+To determine the student complaint process for a specific state, review the State Higher Education Executive Officers (SHEEO) Student Complaint Information by State and Agency.